Naturopathic Approaches to Allergies

 Before we get into what we can do about allergies let’s have a closer look at what is actually going on in the body.
 Pollen is recognized by your body as a foreign antigen (invader), causing the immune system to recruit mast cells (defenders) that gobble up the antigen and release histamine.
 Histamine leads to even more blood flow attracted to that area where the pollen is (ex. nose, eyes, throat), creating congestion, itchiness and an ongoing allergy cycle.
 Pharmaceutical antihistamines are targeted at preventing this cycle from getting out of control.
 Research shows that there are naturally occurring plant compounds that have anti-histamine effects.

 Like medical doctors, Naturopathic doctors like to first do no harm.
 This means to start with the basics such as: closing windows to avoid pollen buildup, using HEPA/air purifier filters and frequent washing of bedding just to name a few (1).
 Other basic "anti-allergy strategies" begin with a healthy diet high in antioxidant-rich and anti-inflammatory foods.
 This isn't anything elaborate, but goes back to eating large servings of fruits and vegetables, choosing more lean proteins/fish over processed meats, healthy fats (avocado, coconut oil, olive oil, fish oil), and spices like turmeric and ginger that target inflammation.
-Packaged foods with high fat and sugar promote more congestion and inflammation, leading to more allergy symptoms - so try reducing processed foods and sugars when possible.
-Stress reduction helps the body better tolerate excess antigens (the pollen "invaders"), allowing your body to have less of an immune response.
+Processed foods with high fat, sugar and alcohol promote more congestion and inflammation, leading to more allergy symptoms - so try reducing your intake of these during allergy season.
+Reducing stress also helps the body better tolerate excess antigens (the pollen "invaders"), allowing your body to have less of an immune response.
 So try some yoga, meditation or going for walks to help promote healthy breathing and aid in relaxation.

 NATUROPATHIC ALLERGY TREATMENTS